jtomori/vex_tutorial/README.md

 // we can also overload functions to return different type float randVal;
 randVal = float( randomizeN(v@N, rand, @ptnum) );
-//randVal = randomizeN(v@N, rand, @ptnum); // this has the same result now, but sometimes VEX might choose other function declaration v@Cd = randVal;
+//randVal = randomizeN(v@N, rand, @ptnum); // this has the same result now, but sometimes VEX might choose another function v@Cd = randVal;
 //v@Cd = set(randVal, randVal, randVal); // this is equivalent to the previous line